McDevon/taxman-wasm/README.md

 - Audio
 - Mobile support
 - Use proper assets instead of the hack with uncompressed binaries that is currently in use
+- Migrate to SDL2 if it can be made more performant than SDL1

 ## Contributing